BT-OpenSource/Skool/README.md

  git clone [git-repo-url]
  cd Skool/dataintegration/configuration

-**edit the configuration.properties.template and password.properties.template and rename it to configuration.properties and password.properties**
+**edit the configuration.properties.template, password.properties.template and log4j.properties.template and rename it to configuration.properties, password.properties and log4j.properties.
+For editing configuration.properties file as per your cluster specifications follow the comments in the template file (configuration.properties.template)**

 **you need to get ojdbc6-11.2.0.3.jar and place in the <Skool/di_tool_runnable/> directory**